Reaching and engaging marginalized youth

 In Democratic Republic of the Congo, children from minority-marginalized groups suffer from injustice, difficulty-accessing school, and violence on their way to and at school as well as child marriage and labour.
 Missing an education will mean that students living with disabilities and those from marginalized groups will remain underrepresented in our future leaders.

 How is CERC curbing stigma and marginalization?

-Empowerment and Participation can enable youth and people living with disabilities and those form marginalized groups to have the knowledge and skills to behave responsibly and to play an active role in social, economic, and political decision-making.
+Empowerment and participation can provide youth, people living with disabilities, and people from marginalized groups with the knowledge and skills to behave responsibly and play an active role in social, economic, and political decision-making.

-The students from the minority groups that engaged took on additional leadership roles within the Integrity Clubs were empowered by their participation and were able to monitor the delivery of education and infrastructure services in their schools and communities.
-The participation had multiplier effects for those students, who, in many cases, were experiencing less exclusion due to their participation.
-Moreover, the participation of diverse youth strengthened the group.
+As a result of this initiative, 39% of the girls and 13% of the students at risk of expulsion became involved and took on additional leadership roles in the integrity clubs.
+They were empowered by their participation and were able to control the delivery of education and infrastructure services in their schools and communities.
+This participation had multiplier effects for these students, who in many cases suffered less exclusion as a result of their participation.
+In addition, the participation of youth from diverse backgrounds strengthened the group.

 Why it Worked

-By providing a diverse base of youth the opportunity to engage with other youth and gain tangible skills, youth were incentivized to participate in social, economic and political decision-making and had something to gain from the experience.
+By providing a diverse base of youth with the opportunity to engage with other youth and gain tangible skills, youth were incentivized to participate in social, economic, and political decision-making and had something to gain from the experience.
 The diversity of the Integrity Clubs strengthened participation and improved the benefits of participating for all students involved.

 In addition, by creating a selective process for participation, engagement was framed as a privilege and opportunity and there was space to hand select a diverse and representative group that could benefit from engagement.